-The griddle fits the left-hand pan support, front to back (Fig. 2.11).
+The griddle fits the left-hand well, front to back (Fig. 2.11).
 It is designed for cooking food on directly.
 DO NOT use pans of any kind on it.
 The griddle surface is non-stick and metal cooking utensils (e.g. spatulas) will damage the surface.
 Use heat resistant plastic or wooden utensils.

-Do not put it crossways - it will not fit properly and will be unstable (Fig. 2.12).
+DO NOT put it crossways - it will not fit properly and will be unstable.

-Do not put it on any other burner - it is not designed to fit in any of the other pan supports.
+DO NOT put it on any other burner - it is not designed to fit in any of the other cooker wells.

-Position the griddle over the hotplate burners resting on the pan support.
+Remove the left-hand pan support.
+Position the griddle over the well.
 Check that it is securely located.

-The griddle can be lightly brushed with cooking oil before use (Fig. 2.13).
+The griddle can be lightly brushed with cooking oil before use.
 Light the hotplate burners.
 Adjust the flame heights to suit.